lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 $\bold{SST}$ is the squared sum of data variance, which is the total variance of the target outcome:
 $SSE = \sum_{i=1}^{n} (y^{(i)} - \bar{y})^2$

 Lastly, the importance of a feature in a linear regression model can be measured by the absolute value of it's t-statistic, which is the estimated weight scaled with its standard error.
-The importance of a feature increases with increasing weight, i.e. the more variace the estimated weight has (the less certain we are about it), the less "important" the feature is:
+The importance of a feature increases with increasing weight, i.e. the more variace the estimated weight has (the less certain you are about it), the less "important" the feature is:
 $\bold{t_{\hat{\beta}_j}} = \hat{{\beta}_j \over {SE({\beta}_j)}    }$

 #### Sparse Linear Models
-What if we have models with hundreds of thousands of features?
+What if you have models with hundreds of thousands of features?
 Interpretability goes downhill, and ultimately our model becomes a jumbled mess of data.
-In scenarios like this we can introduce sparsity (= a few features) into linear models directly
+In scenarios like this you can introduce sparsity (= a few features) into linear models directly

 ##### Lasso
 Lasso is an automatic way to introduce sparsity into linear regression models - Lasso stands for "Least Absolute Shrinkage and Selection Operation" and so when it's applied to a linear regression model it will perform feature selection and regularization of selected feature weights